uditgaurav/litmus-demo/README.md

 The purpose of this repository is to familiarize oneself with running litmus chaos experiments in a realistic app environment running multiple services on different Kubernetes clusters.

-It makes to spin up a fully deployed [GKE](https://cloud.google.com/kubernetes-engine/) cluster easy with a microservice application or even you can spin up a KinD (Kubernetes-in-Docker) cluster which is a lightweight easy to use and handle for the applications and performing chaos.
+It makes to spin up a fully deployed [GKE](https://cloud.google.com/kubernetes-engine/) cluster or [EKS](https://aws.amazon.com/eks/) cluster easy with a microservice application or even you can spin up a KinD (Kubernetes-in-Docker) cluster which is a lightweight easy to use and handle for the applications and performing chaos.
 [Sock Shop](https://github.com/microservices-demo/microservices-demo), and
 [Litmus Chaos Engine](https://litmuschaos.io/) to create chaos scenarios.

 After cloning this repository, installing the requirements listed below, and using the `start` command to create the fully deployed cluster, you will be able to run Litmus Chaos experiments using the `test` command in the cluster.
 You can find all the experiment configuration under the `/litmus` directory of this repository and the script to deploy and run them in `manage.py`.

-It currently works with KinD and GKE so either you can use a KinD cluster by following the below steps or you would need a Google Cloud account to run this on GKE environment and the support for Amazon and Azure is planned in future.
+It currently works with KinD, GKE and EKS so either you can use a KinD cluster by following the below steps or you would need a Google Cloud account to run this on GKE environment or an AWS account to run this on EKS environment and the support for Azure is planned in future.

 ## Requirements